Earlier - forming continental crust

 Most of the Pacific seafloor was not affected by the Shock Dynamics event, and there are features on it that point to an extraordinary past.
-Using the assumptions and evidence upon which the Shock Dynamics theory is based plus current ideas about the formation of the Moon, it is possible to piece together a series of major events on Earth prior to the Shock Dynamics event.
+Using the assumptions and evidence upon which the Shock Dynamics theory is based plus current ideas about the formation of the Moon, it is possible to piece together events prior to the Shock Dynamics event.

 A moderately large impact struck the Earth near where Japan is today.

-The melting and mixing of basaltic crust and upper mantle differentiated into continental crust in the impact area, which I will call Antar.
+The melting and mixing of basaltic crust, upper mantle, and water differentiated into continental crust in the impact area, which I will call Antar.

-Next, the Shock Dynamics meteorite struck Earth.
-South America rushed away from Africa.
-On its southern end was an extended arm that had wrapped around what is today South Africa, reaching all the way to Madagascar.
+Eventually a meteorite swarm pelted Earth, collapsing the atmosphere along with its concentration of water vapor, causing a global flood.
+That is discussed in presentation 30.
+When, later, the Shock Dynamics meteorite struck the Earth, South America rushed away from Africa.
+On its southern end was an extended arm that had been wrapped around what is today South Africa, reaching all the way to Madagascar.

-The extended arm collided with the center of the largest piece of Antar, what is today East Antarctica, turning and pushing it in the direction of South America's movement.
+The extended arm collided with East Antarctica, turning and pushing it in the direction of South America's movement.
 The arm pulled off of South America, and the two ends dragged to make the Scotia/Sandwich Trench/Ridges (purple).
 Initial motion of East Antarctica opened the oceanic crust under its former leading edge.
 The outpouring of flood basalts became the Kerguelen Plateau.

 At the center of East Antarctica are the Gamburtsev Subglacial Mountains (GSM).
 In a study using seismic tomography, "no evidence is found for a significant thermal anomaly beneath the GSM, precluding the existence of a Cenozoic hotspot".
 The data "indicate little change in lithospheric thickness beneath the GSM and surrounding regions."
 In the opinion of the researchers, "uplift is attributed to one or more Proterozoic compressional orogenic events".
 "For example, the Petermann Range in central Australia represents the remnants of a... compressional intraplate orogeny".4 In other words, a strong compressive force in ancient times raised the mountains in central Antarctica, similar to what happened to Australia.
 Presentation 6 shows how the Shock Dynamics meteorite impact formed the Petermann Range and the Bight in Australia.
 In the same way, the impact of the planetesimal on Antar formed the Gamburtsev Subglacial Mountains.